Arkla Terra Property

 Site Cleanup Plan

-EPA is also currently conducting a remedial investigation/feasibility study to evaluate whether the Agency will need to undertake more work to clean up any contamination not addressed as part of the ongoing removal action.
+EPA is currently finishing the remedial investigation/feasibility study to evaluate whether the Agency will need to undertake more work to clean up any contamination that was not addressed by the removal action.
 As part of this investigation, EPA continues to sample on-site monitoring wells and select off-site private wells to assess ground water quality in the area.

-EPA is initially funding the cost of the removal action.
+EPA has funded the cost of the removal action.
 EPA will later seek reimbursement from responsible parties.
-FDEP is paying for 10 percent of the cleanup’s cost.

 Community engagement and public outreach are core components of EPA program activities.
 EPA is working with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.